4 Important Japanese Language Concepts Every Learner Should Understand

 HAshiga (箸が) - means chopsticks (頭高 (あたまだか))

-4. Adjusting Your Speech
+4. Why Adjusting Your Speech Matters in Japanese

-Last but not least - Adjusting your speech so that your tone, grammar, and vocabulary match the circumstances is incredibly important.
+Adjusting your speech so that your tone, grammar, and vocabulary match the circumstances is incredibly important.
 In order to speak with someone in an appropriate manner, you need to know what their status is, and what your relationship is to them.

 When non-native speakers learn Japanese, you'll learn a standard level of formality with です・ます.
 This can be used with strangers on the street, or someone you want to speak at an average level of politeness.
 It may sound strange to speak to a baby like this, and it can be rude to speak to your boss or a client like this.